Carmelo Torres: Literary career

 Carmelo Torres' first unpublished work was called "Broken Illusion", a novel, which he did not finish writing.

 In Mexico he wrote under the nickname "Granero", a famous matador killed by a bull named "Pocapena" (Little ashame).
 Carmelo Torres says of this: "- Granero was killed by "little shame" and I have very little shame to be a writer.

 Dr Pepe Cabello published "Redondel de Ilusiones" based on the chronicles that, written as Cartof, were in the newspaper "El Universal" of Caracas.
 Carmelo Torres co-wrote with Dr Pepe Cabello a book called Illusions Ring.

 In 1991 "Boldness" (Audacia) is published, Carmelo Torres being the author, under the seal of International Television Studios.
 This was his third work and his second to be printed.

 Family

-His brother was the composer Teddy Fregoso and the American singer Nathaniel from the rock band The Blood Arm was a nephew.
+His only son was TV producer CAT Fletcher (Carlos Alfredo Torres Fletcher) and his brother was the composer Teddy Fregoso and the American singer Nathaniel from the rock band The Blood Arm was a nephew.

 Death

 He died from complications caused by Parkinson's disease, caused by an old cerebral wound due to a bullfight.